kk5741697-ai/reset-to--v1/README.md

 ```

 ## Multi Domain
-based on domain the header, homepage and footer will be change
+based on domain the header, homepage and footer will be change, and other pages will be same

 ## Build